A-NeSI: A Scalable Approximate Method for Probabilistic Neurosymbolic Inference: A-NeSI : Approximate Neurosymbolic Inference

 We define two variations of our method.
 The \emph{prediction-only} variant (Section \ref{sec:pred-only}) uses only the prediction model $q_\paramP(\by|\bP)$, while the \emph{explainable} variant (Section \ref{sec:joint}) also uses the explanation model $q_\paramE(\bw|\by, \bP)$.

 Efficient training of the inference model relies on two design decisions.
 The first is a descriptive factorization of the output space $Y$, which we discuss in Section \ref{sec:output-factorization}.
-The second is using an informative \emph{belief prior} $p(\bP)$.
-In Section \ref{sec:prior}, we discuss considerations on what an applicable prior might be.
+The second is using an informative \emph{belief prior} $p(\bP)$, which we discuss in Section \ref{sec:prior}.

-We first define the forward process that uses the symbolic reasoning function $\symfun$ to generate training data:
+We first define the forward process that uses the symbolic function $\symfun$ to generate training data: